spenwall/spencerwallace.ca/posts/2019/2019-08-16-serverless-scraper.md

     })
 }
 ```

+When we send this data to mailgun it will be using the template that we specify.
+In this case it is **kijiji-ad**.
+This is something that you will have to setup in mailgun.
+The template will then have access to the variables that we pass in. **title, link, price, image** which we can use to format an attractive email.

 We will also need to add a second query parameter for our email address that we can pass in.
 At the top of our index function we will get the query parameter for email.